tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 4. **Database setup**

 Create a Supabase project and obtain your `SUPABASE_URL` and `SUPABASE_ANON_KEY`.
 The database schema is managed automatically.
-If you need to run migrations manually, use:
+If manual migrations are needed, run:

 ```bash
 npm run db:migrate